ss-o/i/.github/README.md

 ---

 <div align="center">
-Lightweight 'HTTP Server' based on 'Go', will try detecting OS and architecture to return as 'Shell' script.
+Lightweight 'HTTP Server' based on 'Go', will try detect OS and architecture to return as 'Shell' script.
 Accessing from the browser will allow choosing from a selection of URLs, which also can be accessed in the terminal with additional optionality.
 </div>

 ## 📶 Try it